-The TSC2101 contains an internal 8 MHz clock, which is used to drive the state machines inside the device that perform the many functions of the part.
+The AIC28 contains an internal 8 MHz clock, which is used to drive the state machines inside the device that perform the many functions of the part.
 This clock is divided down to provide a clock to run the ADC.
 The division ratio for this clock is set in the ADC control register.
 The ability to change the conversion clock rate allows the user to choose the optimal value for resolution, speed, and power.
 If the 8 MHz clock is used directly, the ADC is limited to 8-bit resolution; using higher resolutions at this speed does not result in accurate conversions.
 Using a 4 MHz conversion clock is suitable for 10-bit resolution; 12-bit resolution requires that the conversion clock run at 1 or 2 MHz.

 Regardless of the conversion clock speed, the internal clock runs nominally at 8 MHz.
-The conversion time of the TSC2101 is dependent upon several functions (see the section Touch Screen Conversion Initiated at Touch Detect in this data sheet).
+The conversion time of the AIC28 is dependent upon several functions.
 While the conversion clock speed plays an important role in the time it takes for a conversion to complete, a certain number of internal clock cycles are needed for proper sampling of the signal.
 Moreover, additional times, such as the panel voltage stabilization time, can add significantly to the time it takes to perform a conversion.
-Conversion time can vary depending upon the mode in which the TSC2101 is used.
+Conversion time can vary depending upon the mode in which the AIC28 is used.
 Throughout this data sheet, internal and conversion clock cycles are used to describe the times that many functions take to execute.
 Considering the total system design, these times must be taken into account by the user.

-When both the audio ADC and DAC are powered down, the touch screen ADC uses an internal oscillator for conversions.
-However, to save power whenever audio ADC or DAC are powered up, the internal oscillator is powered down and MCLK and BCLK are used to clock the touch screen ADC.
+When both the audio ADC and DAC are powered down, the auxiliary ADC uses an internal oscillator for conversions.
+However, to save power whenever audio ADC or DAC are powered up, the internal oscillator is powered down and MCLK and BCLK are used to clock the auxiliary ADC.

-The TSC2101 uses the programmed value of bit D13 in control register 06H/page 2 and the PLL programmability to derive a clock from MCLK.
+The AIC28 uses the programmed value of bit D13 in control register 06H/page 2 and the PLL programmability to derive a clock from MCLK.
 The various combinations are listed in Table 3.

-D13=0 (in control register 06H/page 2) D13=1 (in control register 06H/page 2)

-PLL enabled $MCLK \times K \times 13$ $MCLK \times K \times 17$
+D13=0 (in control register 06H/page 2) D13=1 (in control register 06H/page 2) PLL enabled $\frac{MCLK \times K \times 13}{P \times 160}$ $\frac{MCLK \times K \times 17}{P \times 192}$ PLL disabled $\frac{MCLK \times 13}{Q \times 10}$ $\frac{MCLK \times 17}{Q \times 12}$

-LE enabled P ×160 P ×192

-PLL disabled MCLK×13 MCLK×17

-$Q \times 10$ $Q \times 12$